No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Gradient growth in the hyperbolic scenario

 \subsection{Heuristic considerations.}

 We now present an intuitive discussion of our result.
 Fluid particles carried by the hyperbolic flow will constantly enter the box $D$ from the right and leave on the top (see figure \ref{fig1}).
 All particles except for those moving on the axes spend a finite time in the box.
-As for the particles on the $x_1$-axis, these move towards the left, approaching the origin asymptotically as $t\to \infty$.
-Particle trajectories $t\mapsto \bX(t)=(X_1(t), X_2(t))$ for which $X_2(0)$ is small approximate the straight trajectories of the particles on the $x_1$-axis, before going steeply upward.
+The particles on the $x_1$-axis move towards the left approaching the origin asymptotically as $t\to \infty$.
+Particle trajectories $t\mapsto \bX(t)=(X_1(t), X_2(t))$ for which $X_2(0)$ is small approximate the straight trajectories of the particles on the $x_1$-axis for a long time, before going steeply upward.
 The time a particle spends in $D$ goes to infinity as $X_2(0)\to 0$.

 We now consider the trajectory of a particle $\bX$.
 The particle may have started inside $D$ at time $t=0$, or may have entered the box at some time $T_0 > 0$, in which case $\bX(T_0)\in \d D$.
 Also, assume that the particle exits the box $D$ at some time $T_e$, i.e. $X_2(T_e)=\de_2$.
 The evolution of the gradient of $\om$ along the trajectory is given by an ODE of the form